Website Maintenance Guide

 If Link_1 is left blank, the project is displayed as Upcoming — grey hollow dot, grey card, and an “Upcoming” badge.
 Once published, fill in the links and the project switches to the normal blue style.

-2. Map — an R chunk (map-data) geocodes conference cities and injects the coordinates as JSON for the D3 map.
+2. Map — an R chunk (map-data) geocodes conference cities and injects the coordinates as JSON for the Leaflet interactive map.

 Add a new talk or poster